kaazing/gateway/doc/security/p_authentication_config_http_challenge_scheme.md

 4. Save `gateway-config.xml`.

-The Gateway matches the <span class="brush: js; highlight: [6]; toolbar: false;">*gateway.hostname*</span> for this domain to look up the authentication scheme.
+The Gateway matches the *gateway.hostname* for this domain to look up the authentication scheme.
 The Gateway uses the cookie name defined by `http-cookie` element as the authentication token to log in.
 The cookie value become accessible in the login module that reads the cookies using the `AuthenticationToken` class.

 Notes
 -----